-As per the school's new policy, the TA will have two times of office hours in room 213/214 each week and each time will be two hours.
+The TA offers two times of office hours in room 213/214 each week and each time will be two hours.

 In weeks where there is a TA session, TA will hold only one 2-hour office hour session.

 Please DO make use of these office hours to clarify any course-related question you may have.